AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 This wouldn't affect the plugin API, but it would still require the extra logic around the compiler's calls to plugins.

-Unfortunately, the FastString interface uses unsafePerformIO, so unless the plugin forces all of its FastStrings before returning to the compiler, this wouldn't fix the issue.
-(Option 1 has this same problem.)
+Unfortunately, since the `FastString` interface uses unsafePerformIO, the two images' `FastString` tables may get out of synch when the evaluation of one of those thunks mutates one of the tables but not the other.
+Option 1 has this same problem.
+I'm going to call any thunk that allocates a `FastString` when its forced a "problem thunk".
+Since we only synchronize the two images' tables when transitioning between the compiler and a plugin, evaluation of a problem thunk by the image that did not create it is problematic.

-So the rule would be: *if your plugin might allocate new FastStrings, be sure to force them before returning to the compiler*.
-(Same for Option 1.)
+So the rule would be: *Do not let the compiler force any of a plugin's thunks that allocate `FastString`s, and vice versa.* (Same for Option 1.)

 ### Option 3: The Full Low-Level Hack